robbuh/plone.app.transmogrifier/src/plone/app/transmogrifier/pathfixer.rst

 structrue by removing or appending strings from the right side of the path value.

+It also converts the path to ``str`` and removes any invalid characters from it.

 Blueprint name: ``plone.app.transmogrifier.pathfixer``

 Option path-key: The key of the item under which the path to be manipulated can